What is Istio?

 Modifying control plane settings

 Because Istio on GKE controls how your control plane is installed and upgraded, it does not let you edit most of the control plane configuration settings provided in our installation.
-Any changes to the configuration, other than the settings specified below, will be reverted by the Kubernetes add-on manager.
+Any changes to the configuration, other than the following specified settings, are reverted by the Kubernetes add-on manager.
 Non-editable options are reverted every minute.

-The settings you can configure while using the add-on are:
+The settings you can configure while using Istio on GKE are as follows:

 - Horizontal scaling for control plane components, either using autoscaling or by manually setting the number of replicas.